FreezeManny/labops/docs/guides/dns.md

 ```

 Use either the web-interface password or an app password from **Settings → Web
 interface / API**.
-You *can* inline it as `settings.dns.password`, but that is
+You *can* inline it as `settings.dns.pihole.password`, but that
-clear text in a file you probably commit, and `dns sync` warns about it.
+is clear text in a file you probably commit, and `dns sync` warns about it.

 ### One instance only